Located off the southern tip of the Malay Peninsula, the cosmopolitan city of Singapore is a business hub of Asia with future-minded architecture.

 World of Plants

 b) OCBC Skyway

-The park offers shuttle service for its visitors with ultimate ride daily with $3.
+The park offers a shuttle service for its visitors with the ultimate ride daily at $3.
 There’s a free service for wheelchair users.

 Walk along the Bay

 A walk along the Bay is all you need for a relaxing evening in Singapore.
 The fresh air and pleasant atmosphere will make your trek enjoyable.
 With several benches, you can sit down, relax, and enjoy Singapore like a local.

 Also, you can spot several impressive buildings along the way, which are inspiring and exciting.

 From skyscrapers and impressively designed Marina Sand Bays to heritage houses in China Town or colorful buildings in Little India, the architecture in Singapore leave visitors in awe with its design.

 Travelers can explore the multiculturalism and diversity in Singapore’s architecture, and these buildings remark the transformation of Singapore from a colony to a cosmopolitan city.